 The rest of the watch feels familiar.
 A large 46mm steel case, a city ring on a black ceramic insert and a black dial with large Arabic numerals, propeller-shaped hands and, for the cool factor, a cream-coloured luminous paint applied to the indexes and hands.
 An oversized diamond-shaped crown completes the package.
 This watch is secured to the wrist by a green textile strap.

 The IWC Pilot’s Watch Timezoner Spitfire Edition IW395501 is powered by the calibre 82760, developed and manufactured in-house.
 It features Pellaton winding with components made from wear-resistant ceramic and boasts a comfortable 60h power reserve.
 This movement is hidden under a plain steel caseback.

 The Timezoner Spitfire Edition “The Longest Flight” will be officially presented at the SIHH 2019.
 Availability to be confirmed.
-Indicative price (subject to changes before the SIHH) is EUR 14,100.
+Price is EUR 14,100.
 More details at iwc.com.